Mieze/AtherosE2200Ethernet/README.md

   - Keep in mind that there are many manufacturers of network equipment.
 Although Ethernet is an IEEE standard, different implementations may show different behavior causing incompatibilities.
 In case you are having trouble try a different switch or a different cable.

 ## Changelog
+ - Version 2.4.0 (2025-02-22)
+   - Support for AppleVTD added.
+   - Keep some spare network buffers to better handle situations in which the network stack is unable to provide buffer memory according to the driver's demands (mostly MSI boards are affected).
  - Version 2.3.2 (2020-06-07)
    - Fixed VLAN support.
    - Fixed build issue with Xcode 11.5.